devjgm/papers/cpp_civil_time.md

 The following code snippet illustrates the public API for each of the civil time types described above.
 As an implementation choice, Google chose to write one class template that is parameterized on the alignment field as a tag struct.

+XXX: jgm, update this code with proper constexpr usage.

 ```cpp
 namespace detail {